A framework for diffuseness evaluation using a tight-frame microphone array configuration: Results and discussion

 Under the condition of single plane-wave incidence, the superiority of the eigenvalue-based analysis using the covariance matrix was demonstrated.
 Among the microphone arrays, the {\bs Fibo64} configuration exhibited the most stable results.

-While the upper frequency limit of the Fibo-64 array can be roughly predicted from the spatial aliasing condition, the simulation results exhibit stable performance even above this range.
+While the upper frequency limit of the {\bs Fibo-64} array can be roughly predicted from the spatial aliasing condition, the simulation results exhibit stable performance even above this range.
 This suggests that the quasi-uniform sampling of the Fibonacci lattice provides smoother angular coverage and mitigates high-order aliasing components that typically degrade array accuracy.

 Directional accuracy of the active-intensity vector was also compared.
 The results are shown in Fig. \ref{fig:angle_error}.
 Although diffuseness and the angular error in intensity detection are entirely different quantities, the overall trend of the results is similar to that shown in Fig. \ref{fig:Psi_IE_AVE}.
 For the {\bs Afmt} system, the estimation accuracy is low in both the low- and high-frequency ranges, and the frequency band in which the correct incident direction can be detected is limited to approximately 500 Hz to 2 kHz.
-In contrast, the Fibo64 system achieves almost error-free direction detection across the entire frequency range.
-The performance of {\bs TF24} lies between these two cases, showing an average detection error of about 4° at 8 kHz and slightly less than 6° at 16 kHz.
-Considering that these values represent the average error over 2520 incident directions, the overall performance can be regarded as practically sufficient.
+In contrast, the {\bs Fibo64} system achieves almost error-free direction detection across the entire frequency range.
+The {\bs TF24} array employing cardioid microphones demonstrates angular detection accuracy comparable to that of the {\bs Fibo64} configuration.
+Specifically, the error remains within 1$^\circ$ below 4 kHz, effectively matching the performance of {\bs Fibo64} in this frequency range.
+Although a moderate increase in error is observed at higher frequencies, it does not exceed 2$^\circ$, suggesting that {\bs TF24} maintains robust directional performance across a wide frequency range.
+Considering that these values represent the average error over 2,520 incident directions, the overall performance can be regarded as practically sufficient.